Studio2B-GmbH/CurbVR/README.md

 ## Documentation
-Documentation will be provided as soon as there is a playable version of this app available
+Documentation will be provided as soon as there is a playable version of this app available Please note: You need to install Oculus integration 1.38 and Textmeshpro into your copy copy of this repository to make the App work.

 ## Build
 A build will be provided as soon as there is a playable version of this app available